An Improved Iterative Neural Network for High-Quality Image-Domain Material Decomposition in Dual-Energy CT: Methods

-Each iteration of BCD-Net for DECT material decomposition consists of an MBID module and an image refining module.
+Each iteration of BCD-Net for DECT material decomposition consists of an image refining module and an MBID module.
+See the architecture of the proposed BCD-Net in Figure~\ref{fig:dis_cro_framework}.
+Each image refining module of proposed BCD-Net has a sCNN architecture that consists of encoding convolution, nonlinear thresholding, and decoding convolution.
 The MBID cost function uses a weighted least-squares (WLS) data-fit term that models the material composition physics and noise statistics in the measurements, and a regularizer (or a prior term) that uses refined material images from an iteration-wise image refining module.
-Each image refining module of distinct cross-material BCD-Net has a single-hidden layer CNN architecture that consists of encoding convolution, nonlinear thresholding, and decoding convolution.
-We encode/decode each feature at a hidden layer by two groups of encoding/decoding filters.
-One is used to capture a feature of each material image individually, and the other is used to capture correlations between different material images.
-Different from DCNN denoiser that does not consider decomposition physics, the proposed BCD-Net architecture uses MBID module that is expected to be useful to reduce overfitting risks of CNN denoisers.
+In DECT, decomposing high- and low-energy attenuation images into two material images (water and bone) is the most conventional setup~\cite{cle2009}, so the section studies the proposed INN method with this perspective.